We may earn a commission from links on our site, but this doesn’t affect our reviews. Learn more.

 Crypto Indicators To Use With Fibonacci Retracement

-Fibonacci retracement and extensions are one of the most commonly used drawing overlays that can be used effectively to identify potential entry and exit points for any crypto trading pair in the market.
+Fibonacci retracement and extensions are some of the most commonly used drawing overlays that can be used effectively to identify potential entry and exit points for any crypto trading pair in the market.
 However, while certain strategies may rely totally on Fibonacci drawings, using multiple signals and indicators can increase its probability.
 Here's a list of indicators that can be used to complement Fibonacci retracements:

 • Moving Average Convergence Divergence.
 Momentum oscillators like the MACD are a popular way to identify a confluence of signals while trading with a Fibonacci retracement tool.
 The MACD is a particularly powerful pairing as it can be used to confirm Fibonacci support levels (through bullish divergences).